Clint Black: 1999–2013: Later career

 Black and Hartman welcomed their first child, Lily Pearl Black, in May 2001.
 Black took a three-year break from the music industry to stay home with his daughter.
 He explained that "it ended up not being a smart career move, but it was a real smart dad move. ...
 I wouldn't go back and try to do anything for my career in exchange for that."

 During his sabbatical, Black spent time reassessing his career.
 After deciding he was unwilling to work within the current recording industry system, he formed his own record label, Equity Music Group.
 Black admitted that it was difficult to leave RCA.
 In his 14 years with the label, he had sold over 20 million records.

 The new label operated under very different rules than those Black had begun his own career under.
 Artists were guaranteed ownership of their songs and were granted an equity stake in the label.
-The first release from the new label was Black's next album, Spend My Time; his eighth studio album was Black's first release in five years.
+The first release from the new label was Black's next album, Spend My Time; his ninth studio album was Black's first release in five years.
 The Houston Chronicle called it "arguably the most adventurous of his career".

 In 2005, Black released Drinkin' Songs and Other Logic.
 Black chose the title of the album to limit himself to simple topics in his past.
 He explained: "I went out and bought all the music I grew up on that I didn't already have and spent three months listening to only that.
 Only stuff from before I started making records, so it was pre-1989—Waylon, Willie, Buck Owens, Haggard, Don Williams, Jim Croce.
 And what I discovered was a simplicity in song that I had moved away from.
 It was quite an emotional journey because these were all the songs that moved me and inspired me to do what I've been doing ever since."